 Fountain of Africa is from December 8th 2011 and it was a follow-up and based on the proximate black and white ink sketch from November 8th 2011.
 Mountains and some kind of a huge tree-sized plant make the surrounding setting in both and I picked the woman-motif and giraffe for the color work too,

 The particular November-sketch on the other hand originates from my morphing graphic novel Apokryfia: Zeta (April 2011) — see the post Venus and the Dream Machine.
 There is a section happening in Africa with skeletons in the middle of the story where all this started from.
-(Zeta will be featured in the blog too.)

-Sprite of Spring or the Springbringer or Calÿaja (in my fictional language) is one of my most important beings and characters.
-It represents life and rebirth in the world of Springbringer.
+Sprite of Spring or the Springbringer or Calÿaja (in fictional language) represents life and rebirth in the world of Springbringer.
 It fell from space as a seed and landed on a pond of swans one ancient evening “3000 suns ago” and began to sprout.

-Here are various manifestations of this fragile beautiful flower-like being of light:
+Here are various manifestations of this fragile flower-like being of light:

-This scene depicts a story set in the Springbringer fantasy world created by Avalkis.
+This scene depicts a story set in the Springbringer fantasy world.

 The layout construction was inspired by the legendary Ultima II: Revenge of the Enchantress (1982) role-playing game box’s panoramic artwork (the game was released by Sierra On-Line Inc. / SierraVenture).